bmarwell/twitter-tierkreiszeichenbot/README.md

 Go to [developer.twitter.com](https://developer.twitter.com/) to get your auth information.

 ### Property twitter.debug (optional)

   * optional
   * Defaults to: `false`
   * Type: boolean
   * Via: property file (preferred) or any other means.

+### Property twitter.image.upload.disabled

+  * optional
+  * Defaults to: `false`
+  * Type: boolean
+  * Via: property file (preferred) or any other means.

+If set to `true`, no image update will be done on a 1st of zodiac sign.

 Some more logging from the twitter library (twitter4j).